Last Updated on

-This guitar may not be screaming with all the bells and whistles, but it sure has high quality where you want to see it.
+This acoustic guitar may not be screaming with all the bells and whistles, but it sure has high quality where you want to see it.
 It’s why this guitar has stayed near the top of the ranks for such a long time and is one of the best under $500.

 Made with a pressure-tested solid cedar top and laminate wild cherry back and sides, it sings with honest tone, rich sustain, and a pleasant chiming ring.
 There’s no room for tinny-sounding notes when you’re dealing with Seagull.
 They make their guitars with the finest craftsmanship that North America can provide.